Mirnes (given name)

 Mirnes is a male given name.

 In the Balkans, Mirnes is popular among Bosniaks in the former Yugoslav nations.
 The name's origins can be linked back to another popular name among Bosniaks, Enes/Anes, which is a name that has been modified, from Enes/Anes to Ernes/Arnes to Irnes/Mirnes.
 The word "mir" means peace in Bosnian-Croatian-Serbian.
 This region also has a female equivalent to the name: Mirnesa (for example, Mirnesa Bećirović).

+The name is also a popular Arabic name meaning "one with divine wisdom".